-All the Wedding Games Your Guests Will Actually Want to Play
+37 Wedding Games Your Guests Will Actually Want to Play

 If you've got friends and family who've never met one another, wedding reception games can be a fantastic way to break the ice—just don't overdo it; remember, it is still a wedding, and the focus should be on you!
-Unsure how to tow the line between super fun and just plain silly?
-Check out our comprehensive guide to the best wedding games for your crowd.
+Unsure how to toe the line between super fun and just plain silly on your big day?
+Check out our comprehensive guide to the best wedding game ideas and activities for your crowd.

 In this article:

 Wedding Lawn Games